Menu

 The former seemed much less popular than Satinay, which suited us fine so we stayed there.
 I couldn’t quite work out why there were way more people in Satinay than Kauri.
 The run to the toilet block seemed to be the same…

-PROS: Tons of shade, picnic tables on most sites (yay, we love having a picnic table available!), cold showers for free, and easy access to Wanggoolba Creek, Pile Valley and a couple of other walks.
-Also handy for exploring Lake McKenzie or Lake Boomanjin in the south.
+PROS: Tons of shade, picnic tables on most sites (yay, we love having a picnic table available!), cold showers for free, and easy access to Wanggoolba Creek, Pile Valley and a couple of other walks; also handy for exploring Lake McKenzie or Lake Boomanjin in the south

-COSTS: $7.25 pp/pn (2023); pre-booking required
+COSTS: $7.25 pp/pn (2024); pre-bookings required

 2. WADDY POINT (TOP) CAMPING AREA